mk-fg/ghg/README.rst

 ghg
 ===

-Simple GnuPG_ (command-line "gpg" tool, PGP implementation) replacement for file encryption, based on python-libnacl_ crypto primitives (`NaCl crypto_box`_), which doesn't require complex key/trust management stuff and can use ssh ed25519 keys directly, as well as base64-encoded key strings.
+Simple GnuPG_ (command-line "gpg" tool, FOSS PGP implementation) replacement for file encryption, based on python-libnacl_ crypto primitives (`NaCl crypto_box`_), which doesn't require complex key/trust management stuff and can use ssh ed25519 keys directly, as well as base64-encoded key strings.

-All key management happens by editing YAML (with ordered keys for maps) file in either ``/etc/ghg.yaml`` or ``~/.ghg.yaml``.
+All key management happens by editing YAML_ (with ordered keys for maps) file in either ``/etc/ghg.yaml`` or ``~/.ghg.yaml``.
 Both files are read and merged together (if/when present), with matching keys from latter overriding ones in the former.